MystenLabs/sui/sdk/typescript/README.md

 });
 ```

-For local development, you can run `cargo run --bin sui-test-validator` to spin up a local network
+For local development, you can run `cargo run --bin sui -- start --with-faucet --force-regenesis` to
-with a local validator, a fullnode, and a faucet server.
+spin up a local network with four validators, a fullnode, and a faucet server.
 Refer to
 [this guide](https://docs.sui.io/build/sui-local-network) for more information.

 ```typescript